ochubar/SRW/env/work/srw_igor/SRW/ReadMe.txt

 ====================================
 CONFIGURATION REQUIRED

-To use the SRW, you should have one of the following configurations:
+To use the SRW, you should have a license of Igor Pro 6.x/7.x/8.x and Mac running OSX or PC running Windows 7 or higher.

-- PowerMac with (at least) 32 M of memory, system 8.0 or later and a license of Igor Pro 3.1x/4.x (see http://www.wavemetrics.com).

-- PC running Windows 95/98/NT4/2000/XP with (at least) 32 M of memory and a license of Igor Pro 3.1x/4.x.

-The SR Propagation-related computations require 64 M of RAM installed in the computer and at least 30 M partitioned for the Igor Pro (Mac OS).

 ====================================
 PREVIOUS VERSION SHOULD BE DE-INSTALLED